 Do you ever find yourself putting off tasks until the last minute, misplacing your belongings, or always running late?
 These are all signs of Executive Function challenges that many people deal with.
 Fortunately, we have a handful of tips and strategies that teach you how to improve executive function skills.
 But, first, what even is Executive Function anyway?

-Executive function (EF) is a term used in neuroscience and psychology to describe a set of cognitive processes that regulate, control, and manage other cognitive processes.
+Executive Function (EF) is a term used in neuroscience and psychology to describe a set of cognitive processes that regulate, control, and manage other cognitive processes.
 These functions are basically the "CEO" of the brain, overseeing tasks such as working memory, cognitive flexibility, and emotional regulation.
 It's a bit like the conductor of an orchestra, ensuring every section plays in harmony.
-Now, just as an orchestra is vital for a flawless performance, executive function is key for navigating life, no matter our age.
+Now, just as an orchestra is vital for a flawless performance, Executive Function is key for navigating life, no matter our age.

 Let's dive into the world of EF and learn how these skills can be improved.
 Here are the topics we'll unpack: